 Meta facebook tracking pixel

-People living with cancer can experience eye or vision changes during cancer treatment.
-This side effect can be distressing, but there are many ways to help you cope with this treatment side effect.
+People living with cancer can experience eye or vision changes during certain kinds of cancer treatment.
+There are many ways to help you cope with this treatment side effect.
+This fact sheet covers

 • Blurry vision